hauler-dev/hauler-docs/docs/guides-references/hauler-manifests.md

 A Hauler manifest is a declarative YAML description of the [content](hauler-content.md) you want in your store.
 Instead of adding artifacts one at a time, you list them in a manifest and apply it with [`hauler store sync`](../hauler-usage/store/sync.md), keeping your hauls reproducible and version-controlled.

-Each manifest describes a single content `kind` - `Images`, `Charts`, `Files`, or `Directories` - and a single file may hold multiple documents separated by `---`.
+Each manifest describes a single content `kind` - `Images`, `Charts`, `Files`, `Directories`, or `Git` - and a single file may hold multiple documents separated by `---`.
 Manifest-level `annotations` set defaults for every entry in the manifest, while per-artifact fields override those defaults.
 The examples below show the schema for each kind.

 ## Example Manifest for Images